 A credit union is another financial institution where borrowers may be able to find personal loans to consolidate debt.
 Many credit unions are niche neighborhood lenders, which means they may only accept applicants who live in a certain city or meet strict criteria.
 Also, since credit unions are often small local lenders, they may not offer online banking options.

 Perhaps you don’t want a new personal loan.
 That’s okay!
 Taking out a loan is an important financial decision, and you should only do so if you feel comfortable with the situation.
 Try these helpful tips to become debt-free and save money without having to take out a debt consolidation loan.

 Create a Debt Repayment Plan

-You can also be quicker about paying off debt by making more than your minimum payments due.
+You can pay off debt faster by making more than your minimum payments due.
 Instead of paying the bare minimum on your monthly payments, try to put in a bit extra.
 These increased payments will help you save on interest charges and ultimately help you pay off debt faster.

 Hone in Impulse Spending